Home » What Smells Do Rats Dislike? [17 Scents Rats Hate]

 Ammonia

 To create bait, you can mix the bleach with peanut butter.
-Peanut butter will help to mask the smell of this cleaning produce, luring the rats into eating the mixture.
-Of course, the ratio of peanut butter to bleach should be higher to accomplish this.
+The peanut butter will help to mask the smell of this cleaning product, luring the rats into eating the mixture.

-Rats find the smell of vinegar unpleasant and will steer clear of places where vinegar has been smeared or sprayed.
-For this method to be effective, you need large amounts of vinegar to produce a strong enough scent to deter them.
+To be effective, you need large amounts of vinegar to produce a strong enough scent to deter them.

 Clove Oil